 - Each of the investment funds is split into units of equal value. - The price of a unit goes up and down depending on the value of the assets held in the investment fund. - We work out the price of a unit each day and each contribution that you pay us 'buys' units at the current price. - The value of your account will vary.
-It'll depend on the number of units that have been allocated to it and the price of units in the fund at the time. - Daily unit prices are published on our website and are also available by calling our helpline.
+It will depend on the number of units that have been allocated to it and the price of units in the fund at the time. - Daily unit prices are published on our website and are also available by calling us, you can find contact details in How to contact us section.